Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   E(C) = \left ( P - 𝕋MC \right )^T \left ( P - 𝕋MC \right )
 \]

 So, we have our error function: we now need to figure out the expression for where that function has minimal value, e.g. where the error between the true coordinates and the coordinates generated by the curve fitting is smallest.
-Like in standard calculus, this requires taking the derivitive, and determining where that derivative is zero:
+Like in standard calculus, this requires taking the derivative, and determining where that derivative is zero:

 \[
   \frac{\partial E}{\partial C} = 0 = -2𝕋^T \left ( P - 𝕋MC \right )